chunshen1987/iEBE/EBE-Node/EbeCollector/EbeCollector_readme.txt

 The final states of events depend on particle species, and we associate the name of each particle to a particle identification number (pid), recorded in the following table:

 4) Table "pid_lookup".
 This table assoicate each particle to a unique number "pid", which is used to identify particle species in other tables.
+The particles are categorized into 3 groups: the 1st group contains final particles after UrQMD; the 2nd group contains particles after resonance decay from pure hydrodynamics calculation; and the 3rd group contains thermal particles.
+Note that depending on the type of calculations, not all of the categories will eventually be filled.
 -- name (text)
 -- pid (integer)